Estimating market size for startups

 Let's say you want to create a packaging solution for the automobile industry.
-The carmakers can use your product to ship components from their suppliers to their factory and from their factory to dealerships.
+The carmakers can use your product to ship components from their suppliers to their factories and from their factories to dealerships.
 How big is the TAM in India?

 You should start with the annual revenue of the Indian automobile industry.
 Revenue includes both domestic consumption and exports.
 Our target is the domestic market.

 The automobile industry has several listed companies.
 You can download the annual reports from their websites.
 Annual reports have financial information (Balance Sheet, P&L, Cash Flow, etc.) that details the revenue and expenses.

 Once you read a few annual reports, you will understand the supply chain of automobile manufacturers.
 You will know how much they spend on their supply chain (warehousing, packaging, logistics, etc).
 You should also speak to a couple of automobile consultants.

 You want to know how much companies spend on packaging as a % of their revenue.
 You will get a good estimate if you analyse the financial numbers of a few carmakers.
 This number multiplied by the total domestic revenue of the industry is your TAM.

 Here is an example of the Indian Auto Industry.

 Annual market size = $200 B

 Domestic share = $150 B